Ted Russell Kamp is an LA-based singer/songwriter, producer and Grammy winning bass player.

 “The biggest challenge,” Ted says, “is always to be myself and express myself while still supporting others.
 Bringing in traditional elements is a way to make the music classier and more timeless, in my opinion, whether it’s to enrich my own music or to make anything I’m part of as great as it can be.”

-“I’m a New Yorker who’s thoroughly fascinated with Southern music,” Ted points out.
+“I was born in New York and live in L.A. and love the heart and honesty of Southern music,” Ted points out.
 “Most of my favorite records were made within a few-hundred-mile radius that circles Memphis, Nashville, Muscle Shoals, New Orleans and up the Mississippi River, Dallas and Austin.
 It’s incredible — the passion, the storytelling and the soul that came out of that part of the country.
 It’s a huge part of the American voice.”

 Ted dove into music after college.
 He spent several years woodshedding in Seattle, and recorded four LPs with his trio Ponticello before moving to LA in 2001.
 Once in LA, Ted formed the group Union Pacific, played with numerous bands, did extensive session work.
 That led in 2003 to Shooter Jennings pulling him into his band.
 And Ted’s never looked back.
 Whether he’s headlining a major show in the Netherlands with European superstars, playing Gruene Hall in mid Texas in the dead of summer, rocking an LA honky tonk with some of the best players in town, or working in his new studio to pull the soul from each song, Ted pours his drive and musical talent into every note.